canonical/ubuntu-core-docs/docs/explanation/system-snaps/network-manager/how-to-guides/explore-network-status.md

 enabled  enabled  enabled  enabled
 ```

-It is important to make sure that WiFi/WWAN radios are enabled so the respective connection types can establish a connection (we will specify how to this in following sections).
+It is important to make sure that Wi-Fi/WWAN radios are enabled so the respective connection types can establish a connection (we will specify how to this in following sections).
 As with the other commands, “--help” shows usage information.

-Observe NetworkManage activity (changes in connectivity state, devices or connection properties):
+Observe NetworkManager activity (changes in connectivity state, devices or connection properties):

 ```bash
 $ nmcli monitor